mahmutemrahsari/FoodCalc/README.md

 # FoodCalc
-This project is about FoodCalc App
+This project is about FoodCalc App prototype!
+--
+Final Project Group 2019
+--